Welcome to Two Moose Home Inspections

 Sewer Scope Inspections

 Thousands of dollars of repairs could be hiding under the surface of the ground.
 During a home inspection we can offer Sewer Scope Inspections in house.
 This means that you can easily schedule an inspection and sewer scope inspection at the same time.
-We can remove toilets, open clean outs, and inspect your drainage pipe all the way to the main sewer line assuming there isn’t anything blocking our camera in the pipe.
+We can open clean-outs, and inspect your drainage pipe all the way to the main sewer line assuming there isn’t anything blocking our camera in the pipe.

 Well Recovery Testing